High income child benefit charge

 For an example of how the charge is calculated, see the information at revenuebenefits.

 The charge applies to the higher-income partner in a couple, irrespective of the income of the other partner.
-Therefore, as a low-income or non-earning partner you can find yourself a member of a household to which the charge applies, even though it is your partner who has the legal obligation to pay it.
+Therefore, as a low-income or non-earning partner you can find yourself a member of a household where the charge applies, even though it is your partner who has the legal obligation to pay it.

 However, not claiming child benefit in this scenario means that you will miss out on National Insurance (NI) credits which are given to child benefit claimants until the child is 12 years old.
 These can be critical to build entitlement towards a state pension and other benefits, if you do not work or you are not entitled to NI credits on some other basis.
 It is only possible to backdate child benefit for three months – thus, if you do not claim child benefit and miss out on NI credits as a result, there is no way to claim NI credits retrospectively beyond the three-month period.